 The GSCC Cafeteria, operated by Sodexo Campus Services, is located on the lower level of the Inzer Student Center on the Wallace Drive Campus.
-This facility offers "hot-line" meals for breakfast, lunch, and dinner, with a complete salad bar, a dessert bar, and a beverage station.
-In addition, it has a grill and deli sandwich area, which is open for lunch and dinner and features hamburgers, fries, pizza (by the slice), and an assortment of cold sandwiches.
+This facility offers "hot-line" meals for breakfast and lunch with a complete salad bar, a dessert bar, and a beverage station.
+In addition, it has a grill and deli sandwich area, which is open for lunch and features hamburgers, fries, pizza (by the slice), and an assortment of cold sandwiches.